Maggie Teyte

 Dame Maggie Teyte (born Margaret Tate; 17 April 1888 – 26 May 1976) was an English operatic soprano and interpreter of French art song.

 Early years

-Margaret Tate was born in Wolverhampton, England, one of ten children of Jacob James Tate, a successful wine and spirit merchant and proprietor of public houses and later lodgings.Teyte attended St. Joseph's Convent School, Snow Hill, Wolverhampton.
+Margaret Tate was born in Wolverhampton, England, one of ten children of Jacob James Tate, a successful wine and spirit merchant and proprietor of public houses and later lodgings.
+Teyte attended St. Joseph's Convent School, in Snow Hill, Wolverhampton.
 Her parents were keen amateur musicians and opera enthusiasts.
 She was the sister of composer James W. Tate.
 Her family moved to London in 1898, where Teyte studied at the Royal School of Music.

 Career

 Her father died in 1903 and she went to Paris the following year to become a pupil of the celebrated tenor Jean de Reszke.
 She made her first public appearance in Paris in 1906 when she sang Cherubino in The Marriage of Figaro and Zerlina in Don Giovanni, both conducted by Reynaldo Hahn.
 Her professional debut took place at the Opera House in Monte Carlo on 1 February 1907, where she performed Tyrcis in Myriame et Daphné (André Bloch's arrangement of Jacques Offenbach's Daphnis et Chloé), with Paderewski.
 The following week, again at the Opera House in Monte Carlo, she sang Zerlina.